Nepal Trekking Sale On NowBook Now & Save

 Expand all | Collapse all

-You will be met by a representative of World Expeditions and transferred to the Radisson hotel.
-Remainder of the afternoon at leisure.
-A pre-trek briefing will be given around 4.30-5pm where arrangements will be made for the distribution of your kit bag, sleeping bag and down/fibrefill jacket.
-This evening we will head out for dinner, this is a great opportunity to get acquainted with your fellow group members.
-Overnight: Radisson Hotel
+You will be met at Kathmandu Tribhuvan International Airport arrivals gate by a World Expeditions representative and transferred to the Radisson Hotel in a private vehicle.
+The remainder of the afternoon is at leisure to relax after your journey or explore the surrounding area at your own pace.
+A pre-trek briefing will be held at approximately 4:30–5:00 pm, where your guide will outline the journey ahead and organise the distribution of your trekking kit including your kit bag, sleeping bag and down or fibrefill jacket.
+This evening we gather for a welcome group dinner, providing a great opportunity to meet your fellow travellers before the adventure begins.
+Accommodation: Radisson Hotel Kathmandu

 Meals: Nil